 CLI

-The rootcx CLI creates projects, scaffolds apps, deploys to your Core, and invokes agents.
-It works alongside Claude Code, RootCX Studio, or any editor you prefer.
+The rootcx CLI creates projects, scaffolds apps, deploys to your Core, invokes agents, and manages data.
+It works alongside your AI coding agent of choice.

 Installation